 Being able to sponsor my own MBA is the biggest dream I’ve ever had.

-But realistically speaking, it might take me 5-8 more years to gather the required funds & fly abroad.
+But realistically speaking, it might take me 5-8 more years to gather the required funds & fly abroad (as of this writing).

-And so I thought I’d start reading up on great books meant for MBA aspirants & marketing leaders or business professionals.
-On the side, I’m also paying a weekly visit to some of the best business blogs like HBR (Harvard Business Review).
+So I thought I’d do the next best thing and start reading up on great books meant for MBA aspirants & marketing leaders or business professionals.
+Additionally, I’m also paying a weekly visit to some of the best business blogs like HBR (Harvard Business Review).

 Nothing can beat the whole experience of going to a great university, but until that time comes for me, I still want to grab as much knowledge as I can from the internet.

 In my reading journey, I’ve found many bookmark-worthy “mental tools” that can help you make savvier business decisions.